General Challenges Surrounding Being Confined with an Abuser Due to COVID-19

 - Call your local domestic violence service provider to help create an individualized safety plan specific to your circumstances and location.

-- If you are not able to call your local service provider or shelter, try creating an alternative exit plan if original one is compromised due to COVID-19.
-For example, if original plan was to fly to relative and that is not currently possible, check on availability of local shelters and/or local family, friends, colleagues, etc.
+- If you are not able to call your local service provider or shelter, try creating an alternative exit plan if original the one is compromised due to COVID-19.
+For example, if original plan was to fly to a relative and that is not currently possible, check on availability of local shelters and/or local family, friends, colleagues, etc.

 - Many insurance companies allow you to print your cards online.
 If your abuser holds your insurance card, make a copy and keep it in your “go-bag” if you have one, and if not, in as safe a place as possible.

 - Keep yourself as informed as possible about the current status of COVID-19 in your location.
 Information is coming quickly and changing rapidly, so keeping informed is important and will neutralize false information your abuser may try to provide.